-Award for Volunteer Service to the American Chemical Society
+Award For Volunteer Service To The American Chemical Society

-“The list of her contributions does not convey the enthusiasm and effectiveness she brings to all of these contributions,” says Mary L. Good, Donaghey University Professor and dean at the University of Arkansas, in Little Rock, who Cavanaugh worked under as a postdoc.
-“Her warm personality and interest in people make her an exceptional volunteer.”
+Morales-Martínez received a B.S. in chemistry from the University of Puerto Rico, Río Piedras, in 1957 and an M.S. in analytical chemistry from Pennsylvania State University in 1962.
+She was the 2004 recipient of the ACS Award for Encouraging Disadvantaged Students into Careers in the Chemical Sciences.

-This is Cavanaugh’s second ACS national award.
-In 1995, she received the first ACS Award for Encouraging Women into Careers in the Chemical Sciences.
+She says she is honored to receive this year’s award for her volunteer service to ACS, but in some ways she already feels rewarded for her efforts.
+“Although I have given a lot of time and energy to ACS, I have received so much more in return—in terms of the relationships I have made and the love I get—from these kids.”

-Cavanaugh will present the award address at the ChemLuminary Awards celebration at the fall ACS national meeting in Boston.
+Morales-Martínez will present the award address during the ChemLuminary Awards at the fall ACS national meeting in Denver.

 Join the conversation